Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Draw.** Draw a weapon or two.

+**Feint.** Make a Deceit check contested with the target's Judgement.
+On a success, the target's DR is reduced by 1 against your next attack this turn.

 **Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.

 **Magic.** Cast a spell that can be cast as a Sleight.